mirac221/-_-.virus/README.md

-# -_-.virus
-its a virus i dont take any responsibility
+its a virus i dont take any responsibility try it on visual machine